 The Tax Cuts and Jobs Act1 passed by Congress in late 2017 created a new tax incentive program called the Opportunity Zone program, which has the power to transform real estate investments.
 Through this program, those who invest realized capital gains into qualified Opportunity Funds may defer and significantly reduce their capital gains tax liability, and potentially pay zero taxes on earnings from their Opportunity Fund investments altogether.
-Through these tax incentives alone, Opportunity Funds have the power to potentially double after-tax returns for investor.
+Through these tax incentives alone, Opportunity Funds have the power to potentially double after-tax returns for investors.

 First things first: What is an Opportunity Fund and what does it invest in?